 Instead of an employee reviewing data and deciding on the course of action, data mining can help by automating some decisions.
 The decision-making process can be sped up by having data mining processes in place.

 Data mining can help gather customer data from multiple sources.
 This gives companies knowledge about customer trends, preferences, behaviors, similarities, and differences.
 That can help a company deliver a positive customer relationship by improving communication across the touchpoints.

 See more on data mining: Top Data Mining Certifications

 Nearly every company on the planet uses data mining, so the examples are nearly endless.
 One very familiar way that retailers use data mining is to analyze customer purchases and then send customers coupons for items that they might want to purchase in the future.

-Organizations have a wide variety of proprietary and open source data mining tools available to them.
+Organizations have a wide variety of proprietary and open-source data mining tools available to them.
 These tools include data warehouses, ELT tools, data cleansing tools, dashboards, analytics tools, text analysis tools, business intelligence tools, and others.
 Here are some of the best data mining tools on the market:

 - IBM Cognos Analytics

 - Oracle Business Intelligence

 - SAP Business Objects